rnielikki/Pagene/docs/docfx_project/help/reading.md

 If modificatoin date is same as creation date, it means that the app is not edited since creation.

-> Note : All dates are provided with **UTC format**, so if you want local time, you must convert it manually.
+> Note : All dates are provided with local time, so if you want other time zone, you must convert it manually.

 ## Blog Entries
 Blog entries (inside `entries/` directory) are all JSON files.